PaulaTam/spark-calculator/README.md

 "Hard Pity" usually refers to the maximum number of rolls needed to get a banner/high rarity character.
 "Guaranteed Pity" usually refers to the amount of rolls needed to guarantee the character you want, though this is not applicable to all games.

 "Spark" comes from the gacha game Granblue Fantasy when they implemented a system that allowed a player to choose the character they want (from a list) after 300 rolls.
-This was implemented because of someone literally spending *thousands* of dollars and still failing to get the character they wanted.
-So thus, this method of a pity is referred as the "Spark System".
+This method of a pity is referred as the "Spark System".

 # Roll/Pull Count
 If the game uses a pity system, the total amount of rolls would be displayed out of the hard pity count and/or guaranteed pity count if applicable. (e.g. If the hard pity count is 100, then the amount of rolls will be displayed as "xxx/100".)